KSDaemon/WampAPI-Specification/spec/specification.md

 ### WampAPI Document

 A self-contained or composite resource which defines or describes a Wamp-based API or elements of a Wamp-based API.
-The WampAPI document MUST contain at least one [Wamp URI Action](#uri-action-object) field and [components](#Components-Object) field.
+The WampAPI document MUST contain at least one [WAMP URI RPC Action](#uri-rpc-action-object) or [WAMP URI Topic Action](#uri-topic-action-object) field and [components](#Components-Object) field.
 A WampAPI document uses and conforms to the WampAPI Specification.

 ### WAMP Uri Templating